 The theory section of the course is completed online via our virtual learning environment; super easy to use and navigate and there are lots of quizzes and knowledge checks to keep you on track.
 Once you're ready, the exam is online and on-demand 24/7/365 (literally!).
 You'll connect with a proctor (a human being) who'll help you get set up and ready.
 The exam is multiple choice and covers the same areas as the knowledge checks.
 Because of the way our courses are structured we have a near 100% first time pass rate, however if you happened to have a bad day we provide you with some additional support and retakes of the exam are always free.

 With the exam complete you'll be able to log in to Flight Docs, our very own automated system for creating your operations manual.
 It takes around 30 minutes, after which you'll have a full compliant and formatted document sitting in your inbox.
 The final step is your practical flight test.

 We have a network of flight examiners across the whole of the UK from which you can choose the one closest and most convenient to you.
 We also provide you with the details of how the flight test is performed right at the start of your course so you can practice whilst you study.
 The test itself consists of planning for the flight, setting up, completing the various manoeuvres, responding to simulated emergencies and closing your operation down.
 It may seem a little daunting but we guide you every step of the way.

 The A2 CofC

-The A2 Certificate of Competence (A2 CofC) was introduced as a way to provide greater freedoms to drone pilots of lightweight drones who complete some introductory training.
+The A2 Certificate of Competence (A2 CofC) is a way to provide greater freedoms to drone pilots of lightweight drones who complete some introductory training.
 It consists of three study modules, completed online, followed by a formal exam taken under exam conditions.
 The average time to complete the A2 course can range between 1 and 3 days, depending on the student.